oba-lang/oba/doc/content/guides/language/syntax.md

 )
 ```

-# Blocks
+## Blocks

-Blocks are used to create nested scopes, and are delimited by curly braces.
+Blocks are used to create nested scopes and are delimited by curly braces.
 They
 are used as the bodies of functions, if-statements and loops.
 Some examples:

 ```